-The Certification/Tire label is found on the rear edge of the driver's door.
+A vehicle specific Certification/Tire label is attached to the rear edge of the driver's door.

 The label shows the gross weight capacity of your vehicle.
 This is called the Gross Vehicle Weight Rating (GVWR).
 The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.